kuvaus/moveclock/README.md

 ![Screenshot](./resources/screenshot.png)
 ## Overview

 **Moveclock** is a GNOME extension designed to reposition the clock on the right side of the panel.
 It was inspired by the **Frippery Move Clock** but has the ability to move the clock on either the left side of the System Menu or to the right corner, creating a look similar to **macOS**.
 Disabling the extension reverts the clock and status panel to their default positions.
-This addon was designed to be very simple, for more detailed control of the menu bar you might want to use **Just Perfection** or a similar extension. **Moveclock** is currently compatible with **GNOME 46** and has been tested on **Ubuntu 24.04 LTS**.
+This addon was designed to be very simple, for more detailed control of the menu bar you might want to use **Just Perfection** or a similar extension. **Moveclock** is currently compatible with **GNOME** versions **46-47** and has been tested on **Ubuntu** versions **24.04-24.10**.

 ## Installation